-LOS ANGELES, CALIFORNIA – Flamingo Blues Entertainment proudly presents the Winter – Spring 2017 Season of THE HEBREW HILLBILLY® – Fifty Shades of Oy Vey!, an original musical solo play written and performed by Memphis singer/songwriter/executive producer Shelley Fisher.
-The show features fourteen original songs written by Shelley Fisher, Ken Hirsch and Harold Payne.
+LOS ANGELES, CALIFORNIA – Flamingo Blues Entertainment proudly presents the Fall – Winter 2020 – 2021 Season of THE HEBREW HILLBILLY® – Fifty Shades of Oy Vey!, an original musical solo play written and performed by Memphis singer/songwriter/executive producer Shelley Fisher.
+The show features 17 original songs written by Shelley Fisher, Ken Hirsch and Harold Payne.

 THE HEBREW HILLBILLY® – Fifty Shades of Oy Vey!, chronicles Ms. Fisher’s Hollywood odyssey that begins in the heart of the Mississippi Delta in her hometown of Memphis, Tennessee, birthplace of Rock ‘n’ Roll, Blues and Bar-b-cue.
 Growing up Jewish in the deep South with a flamboyant mother who frowned on her dating the local redneck boys, the Hebrew Hillbilly begins singing as a little girl and never stops.
 From her early years as a blonde bombshell, through her current incarnation as The Memphis Belle of L.A., Ms. Fisher has ridden a show business rollercoaster that slows down just long enough for her audience to climb on board this deeply personal, yet universally appealing and hilarious ride.
-The production is directed by Chris DeCarlo and produced by Debra Ehrhardt, with 15 original songs written by Shelley Fisher, Harold Payne, and musical director Ken Hirsch (musical director and keyboard accompanist).
+The production is directed by Chris DeCarlo and produced by Debra Ehrhardt, with 15 original songs written by Shelley Fisher, Harold Payne, and Ken Hirsch.

 Shelley recorded a solo album on Fantasy Records, rocked the disco charts with her hit rendition of ‘Wonder Woman’ on Roadshow Records, and wrote ‘Disgorilla’, the sequel to Rick Dees ‘Disco Duck’.
 Live performances include, The Barbara Morrison Performing Arts Center, BB Kings on Beale Street, Harvelle’s, The Marina City Club, Moonshadows Malibu and Sandals Resorts Jamaica.
 Her unique and earthy blend of soulful music and comedy has captivated audiences worldwide.
 As creator and star of the romantic comedy cooking show, ForkPlay®, Shelley has appeared on many national TV shows including ‘Style Court’ on the Style Network, ‘The Dream Team’, and with Dick Clark on NBC’s ‘The Other Half’ as well as on Canadian ‘Breakfast TV’ in Vancouver, Canada.